Morel mushrooms are tasty spring treat that get's many people outside searching hillsides and pastures for these fresh treats.

 1. Wrinkled Thimble Cap (Verpa Bohemica)

-Verpa Bohemica mushrooms are sometimes toxic—which is a chance we don't want to take.
-But luckily they only sort of look like morels.
-The confusion comes in their sort-of honeycomb cap, which is a trademark for true morels.
-But if you examine them, you can see the honeycomb has sharp ridges and a more wrinkled look, like a sheet or brain.
-Cut in half, these wild mushrooms are not hollow.
+The feature on Verpa Bohemica that most closely resembles true morels is the sort-of honeycomb cap, which is a trademark for true morels.
+On a wrinkled thimble, the honeycomb cap has sharp ridges and a more wrinkled look, like a sheet or brain.
+Cut in half, these wild mushrooms are not hollow, while morel caps are completely hollow inside.

 2. Gyromitrin

 Gyromitrin mushrooms are also sometimes toxic, though usually just in small amounts.
 That means if you eat it in small quantities, the toxins can cause nausea, stomach cramps and diarrhea.
-In large quantities, it can cause convulsions, jaundice, come, or even death.
+But in large quantities, eating a Gyromitra species can cause convulsions, jaundice, come, or even death.

-This mushroom has the ridged caps of a true morel, but otherwise it's much wider than it is tall and its ridges don't look like a honeycomb.
-It's much redder than a true morel will ever be, and when you cut it in half, it's not hollow.
+Gyromitra species can be found in many places where morels are also found.
+These poisonous mushrooms have the ridged caps of a true morel, but otherwise it's much wider than it is tall, and its ridges don't look like a honeycomb.
+Species of Gyromitra will have a much redder hue than a true morel will ever be, and when you cut it in half, it's not hollow.
+All true morels will always be hollow.

 3. Thimble Morel or Bell Morel (Verpa Conica)